RyanCross/ryan-cross-gatsby-site/README.md

 ## 🚀 Quick start
 Data Layer TODOs:
+*
-1. Set each game jam social preview to desired gif image
+* Set each game jam social preview to desired gif image
-2. Parse the title of the game via now unified description format (substring stopping at |)
+* Parse the title of the game via now unified description format (substring stopping at |)

 1.  **Build and Run**
+    ### Setup
+    Environment Variables:
+    A `.env` file is required to build this project locally, the `env-cmd` handles the parsing of the environment file to populate certain variables; like a Github Personal Access Token for querying my repo data.
+Check out the `.env.example` for how to build one.

+    GraphQl Queries:
+    If you've replaced your Github Personal Access Token with your own, you'll likely want to replace my username with your own.
+This should ensure some repository data is pulled down for the projects page. (assuming you have some pinned repositories!)

     `npm install`
     `npm run develop`

-    a .env file is required to run this project, the `env-cmd` handles the parsing of the environment file to populate certain variables (like a Github Personal Access Token for querying my repo data)
-    If your interested in running this project for yourself, check out env.example for the expected file structure

-`
+    The site should now be running at http://localhost:8000

     ```shell
     # create a new Gatsby site using the minimal starter
     npm init gatsby
     ```

-2.  **Start developing.**
+2.  **On GraphQL**

-    Navigate into your new site’s directory and start it up.
+    `source plugins` can be used to pull data into the data layer, sometimes using GraphQL queries to pull in that data.
+    GraphQL queries can be used to pull data into the data layer via `source` plugins, In addition, you also use graphQL queries via page queries or useStaticQuery to pull data out of the data layer

+    GraphQL => DataLayer => GraphQl => React Components

     ```shell
     cd my-gatsby-site/